Ignas-Vaitkus/spa-with-react-laravel-frontend/README.md

 # CRUD App with React Frontend and Laravel API

 This application allows the user to create, delete and edit entries in project and employee tables.
-Each employee can be assigned to a project.
+The assignment of employees is yet to be implemented.

 ## Required packages